7MinSec/TCMLobbyBBQ/README.md

 pip install python-dotenv
 pip install requests
 ```
+## Download the TCMLobbyBBQ .zip file
+1. From the main tool page, click **Code > Download ZIP**.
+2. Extract it to a folder, say `C:\users\your-username\Desktop\TCMLobbyBBQ`.
+3. Open a command prompt and navigate to that folder - i.e. `cd c:\users\your-username\Desktop\TCMLobbyBBQ`
+4. From that directory, run `python tcm.py`
+5. You will be prompted to choose either `Family` or `Victim`.
+Depending on which one you choose, `tcm.py` will automatically watch the screens of your TCM game and navigate the menus automatically to queue you in the appropriate lobby.

+## (Optional) Edit tcm.py for max fun!
+Take a look through the script and tweak the timeouts and alerts to your liking!

 ## (Optional) Create an .env file
 Personally, we like to use Discord Webhooks to alert us when certain actions in TCM happen.
 Not sure how to configure those?
 [Read this](https://support.discord.com/hc/en-us/articles/228383668-Intro-to-Webhooks).